Tasneem-abujeyyab/Burp-Suite-Guide-and-related-TryHackMe-Writeups/README.md

    - Uses **one payload set**
    - Sends payloads **one at a time** into each marked position
    - Ideal for testing **single-parameter vulnerabilities** like XSS or SQLi
-   - Example: Injecting payloads into a search field to test for reflected input
+   - Example: password brute-force or fuzzing for API endpoints

 2. **Battering Ram**
    - Uses **one payload set**
    - Inserts the **same payload** into **all marked positions simultaneously**
    - Useful when multiple parameters are expected to match or behave similarly
-   - Example: Testing login forms where username and password might be echoed
+   - Example: test the same payload against multiple positions at once

 3. **Pitchfork**
    - Uses **multiple payload sets**
    - Inserts **one payload per position**, advancing **each set in parallel**
    - Great for testing **paired inputs** like username/password combos
-   - Example: Brute-forcing credentials with matching lists
+   - Example: Brute-forcing credentials

 4. **Cluster Bomb**
    - Uses **multiple payload sets**